AdityaCoppisetti/robotic-arm/journal.md

 <img width="806" height="799" alt="image" src="https://github.com/user-attachments/assets/3bccb287-6b8c-4877-a07f-026f90a40165" />

-i used the extrude feature to make the hole in the centre but you can just enter the dimension here -
+oh and the bearing i want to use are the 608zz bearing and its dimentions are- i used the extrude feature to make the hole in the centre but you can just enter the dimension here -

 <img width="223" height="436" alt="image" src="https://github.com/user-attachments/assets/8e9e2398-726d-4e34-94c5-f7262a0db954" />